 Since October 1, 2009, there have been over $1.5 million in these fees collected.

 Connecticut Carry has sent a demand to cease and desist in the collection of this fee to every town in Connecticut.

-We ask citizens of Connecticut to spread the word to refuse the collection of this fee and report to us any town who does not comply.
+We ask citizens of Connecticut to spread the word to refuse the collection of this fee and report to us any town that does not comply.

 “No Taxation Without Representation!” – Reverend Jonathan Mayhew

 “Taxation without representation is tyranny.” – James Otis

 More information on this issue can be found on http://ctcarry.com/BackgroundCheckFee/Background.